shubhamdwivedii/golang-learning/go-scheduler/go-scheduler.md

 2. Runnable - This means the Goroutine wants time on an M (OS Thread) so it can execute its assigned instructions.
     - If you have a lot of Goroutines that want time, then Goroutines have to wait longer to get time.
     - Also, the individual amount of time any given Goroutine gets is shortened as more Goroutines compete for time.
-    - This type of sheduling latency can also be a cause of bad performance.
+    - This type of scheduling latency can also be a cause of bad performance.

 3. Executing - This means the Goroutine has been placed on an M (OS Thread) and is executing its instructions.